What You Need to Know About Paralegal or Legal Assistant

 - Immigration Specialist

-There were about 285,600 jobs for Paralegal or Legal Assistant in 2016 (in the United States).
+In the United States, there were 285,600 jobs for Paralegal or Legal Assistant in 2016.
 New jobs are being produced at a rate of 14.6% which is above the national average.
 The Bureau of Labor Statistics predicts 41,800 new jobs for Paralegal or Legal Assistant by 2026.
 There will be an estimated 34,700 positions for Paralegal or Legal Assistant per year.

 The states with the most job growth for Paralegal or Legal Assistant are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Alaska, Ohio, or Maryland.
 These states have the worst job growth for this type of profession.